russmatney/blog/_posts/techsposure/2013-09-10-angular-jekyll-and-ng-repeat-headers.md

 *TL;DR*:

-AngularJS filtering in my Jekyll blog (as featured on [my homepage](/)) via this awesome [gist](https://gist.github.com/RainerAtSpirit/3076150), and I get into an Angular pattern I answered in [this Stack Overflow thread](http://stackoverflow.com/questions/17652665/angularjs-hide-parent-element-if-children-loop-is-empty-filtered).
+I added AngularJS filtering to this Jekyll blog (on [the homepage](/)) via this [gist](https://gist.github.com/RainerAtSpirit/3076150), and I get into an Angular problem I answered in [this Stack Overflow thread](http://stackoverflow.com/questions/17652665/angularjs-hide-parent-element-if-children-loop-is-empty-filtered).

 ***